Configuration File

 💡 Positron users

-In Positron, compaction settings are read from the config file’s features block.
-They can also be set via Positron’s settings.json as assistant.autoCompactTokenBuffer, assistant.microCompactTokenThreshold, and assistant.microCompactKeepRecentCount, though they are not exposed in the Settings UI.
+In Positron, compaction settings are read from the config file’s features block. assistant.autoCompactTokenBuffer can also be set via Positron’s settings.json, though it is not exposed in the Settings UI.
 See Positron Settings for how values from both sources are merged.

 Cache Keepalive

-This is off by default.
-To enable it, add the features block to your settings file:
+This is on by default.
+To turn it off or bound how long pings may be sent, set the features block in your settings file:

 {